clgi-technology/clgi-wordpress/README.md

 # clgi-wordpress
-Infrastructure and deployment for the CLGI wordpress site
+Infrastructure and deployment for the CLGI wordpress site!!!